DataDog/hiring-engineers/answers.md

-**Bonus - What is the difference between a Service and a Resource**
+**Bonus - What is the difference between a Service and a Resource** A Service is a set of processes that work together to provide a feature set.
+For example, an application may have two services: **webapp** and **database**.
+A Resource is a particular query to a Service.
+For a SQL database, the resource would be the SQL query of itself.

 # Final Question
 I would use DataDog to monitor activity on applications like OpenTable or Resy to see what reservation trends are like seasonally and weather permitting.